asmitbm/contributors-guide/pages/Git-and-Github.md

 git clone git@github.com:<USERNAME>/weaviate.git
 ```

-("weaviate" is used as the example repo.
+**Note:** ("weaviate" is used as the example repo.
 Make careful to cite the particular repository you are contributing to (for example, "weaviate-io")

-* After cloning the repository from GitHub, use the change directory command to first move to that folder
+* After cloning the repository from GitHub, use the change directory command to navigate to cloned folder

 ```
 cd weaviate